 Are you stuck on Getting Windows Ready?

 As this message described, many users have been stuck on the Getting Windows ready screen especially in Windows 10 and Windows 8.
-It usually happens when you boot up computer or right after a system upgrading.
+It usually happens when you boot up computer or right after a Windows update.

 You may wait patiently at first, but as time goes on, you begin to realize that it doesn't seem to end on its own.
 You must take actions.
 But how?